The Court looked into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.

 The current issue arose from an appeal by the State of Tripura against the judgment of the Tripura High Court.
 Tripura High Court had struck down Section 4(2) of the Tripura Scheduled Castes and Scheduled Tribes (Reservation of Vacancies in Services and Posts) Act, 1991 as being in violation of the three controlling conditions laid down in Nagaraj.

 The Division Bench called on the Constitution Bench to revisit the Nagaraj judgement.
-In the Nagaraj judgment, the Court failed to refer to the earlier EV Chinnaiah case, which also dealt with reservation in promotion for SC/STs.
+In the Nagaraj judgment, the Court failed to refer to the earlier EV Chinnaiah case.

 Furthermore, the Court must question whether the Nagaraj judgement violates the Indra Sawhney ruling.
 Does the Nagaraj judgement fail to recognize SC/STs inherent underprivilege, by requiring the State to reassess the backwardness of SC/STs, thereby violating Indra Sawhney?